 If you wish to make a complaint about Alston & Bird UK then, in the first instance, please contact the person with whom you are working or corresponding to set out your concerns.
 We will do our best to resolve any issues at this stage and, if applicable, will confirm our complaints handling procedure in writing (which is available to clients at any time on request).

 If you are not satisfied with our attempt to handle and resolve matters, you may be able to ask the Legal Ombudsman to consider the issue (write to: PO Box 6806, Wolverhampton, WV1 9WJ; or email: firstname.lastname@example.org; or phone 0300 555 0333).
-Any such complaint to the Legal Ombudsman should be done within six months of our final response to your complaint and within six years of the act or omission that caused the complaint or, if outside this period, within three years of when you should reasonably have known about the relevant act or omission.
+Any such complaint to the Legal Ombudsman should be done within six months of our final response to your complaint and within one year of the act or omission that caused the complaint or, if outside this period, within one year of when you should reasonably have known about the relevant act or omission.

 Note also that if you are a client and your complaint is about our invoices, you may also apply to the court for an assessment of the bill under Part III of the Solicitors’ Act 1974.
 If all or part of any bill remains unpaid, we may be entitled to charge interest.